 - Ai from Video Girl Ai likes to do this to catch Youta's attention.
 When he continues to ignore her, she repeats the technique with her bare chest, with the expected result.

-- In its crossover series, Sakura is introduced as a character by glomping Syaoran.
+- In the crossover series Tsubasa Reservoir Chronicle, Sakura is introduced as a character by glomping Syaoran.

 - In Yu-Gi-Oh!, Mana does this to the pharaoh after jumping out of a vase.

-- In Yu Gi Oh Zexal Anna gives one to Yuma after their tag duel against Umimi and Tobio, causing both to fall down a flight of stairs.
+- In Yu Gi Oh Zexal Anna gives one to Yuma after their tag duel against Umimi and Tobio, causing both to fall down a flight of st

 - Mikage once did a running glomp to Teito in 07-Ghost complete with sparkles.